gemssingaporestudentcouncil/innovationweek2020/resources/how-to-submit.md

 10. Drag and drop all your files related to the prototype into the src folder.
 After they have uploaded click commit changes, it is recommended you wait a minute before clicking commit changes to avoid a server crash.
 Make sure they are uploaded into the same folder as prototype_info.txt.

-11. Make sure your repo is the same structure as our example [here](https://github.com/gemssingaporestudentcouncil/innovationweek2020/tree/master/projects/0-Hello_World)

-12. If so, well done!
+11. Well done!
 You are complete.
 Once the deadline passes you will no longer be able to edit and we will review your work.